Chicago/dev.cityofchicago.org/_posts/2019-02-06-datasets-not-updating.md

 * [Traffic Crashes - Crashes](https://data.cityofchicago.org/d/85ca-t3if) (The two related datasets are updating.)
 * [Transportation Department Permits](https://data.cityofchicago.org/d/pubx-yq2d)
 * [West Nile Virus (WNV) Mosquito Test Results](https://data.cityofchicago.org/d/jqe8-8r6s) (There is no testing done at this time of year so no updates would be expected, even without this issue.)

+**Update 2/7/2019, 12:00 pm:** We believe the problem is solved.
+Some datasets have already updated correctly.
+Others are currently processing and should appear on the Data Portal throughout the day today.